On the functoriality of the space of equivariant smooth $h$-cobordisms: The -cobordism space as an -functor

 We simplicially enrich $\Manst$ by defining a $p$-simplex of morphisms from $M_0$ to $M_1$ to be a round bundle $D(\nu_{01})\to M_0\times \Delta^p$ with a codimension 0 embedding $D(\nu_{01})\to M_1\times \Delta^p$ over $\Delta^p$.
 The composition map is then a map of simplicial sets. \end{defn}

-\begin{thm} The map that forgets the stabilization data is an equivalence of simplicial categories $\Manst \to \Man$. \end{thm}
+\begin{thm} The map that forgets the stabilization data is a pointwise equivalence of simplicially enriched categories $\Manst \to \Man$. \end{thm}

-\begin{proof} Applying \autoref{deform_embedding_to_interior} to $N$, we can deform any $\Delta^p$ family of embeddings $M\to N$ to a family of embeddings that all lie in the interior of $N$.
-Furthermore, if the embeddings along $\partial \Delta^p$ already lie in the interior of $N$, then this homotopy can be done rel $\partial \Delta^p$.
+\begin{proof} By \autoref{deform_embedding_to_interior}, there is an isotopy of embeddings $N \to N$ from the identity to an embedding sending $N$ into its own interior.
+By composing with this isotopy, we get an isotopy from any $\Delta^p$ family of embeddings $M\to N$ to a family of embeddings that all lie in the interior of $N$.
+Furthermore, if the embeddings along $\partial \Delta^p$ already lie in the interior of $N$, then we may take the isotopy of embeddings $N \to N$ to be supported on a neighborhood of $\partial N$ that is disjoint from the image of $M \times \partial \Delta^p$.
+Then this is an isotopy rel $\partial \Delta^p$.
 Therefore, if we restrict the mapping spaces $\Man(M,N)$ to those embeddings that land in the interior of the target, we get an equivalent Kan complex.
 Similarly, restricting $\Manst(M,N)$ to the data where $D(\nu) \to N$ lands in the interior of $N$, gives an equivalent simplicial set that is a Kan complex.
 Now the result follows from \autoref{round_tubular_nbhd_thm}, the tubular neighborhood theorem for round bundles. \end{proof}

 \begin{rem} We do not prove that the mapping spaces $\Manst(M,N)$ are Kan complexes.
-This would be easy to prove if we made $D\nu \to N$ always land in the interior of $N$.
+This would be easy to prove if we made $D(\nu) \to N$ always land in the interior of $N$.
 However the stabilization from \autoref{fulldef} works just fine even if $D\nu$ touches $\partial N$, and this occurs frequently in examples.
 So it is a little more convenient in our setup if $\Manst$ allows all embeddings $D\nu \to N$. \end{rem}